Washing Reusable Nappies

 |STEP 1 - REMOVAL & STORAGE |

 You may decide to use reusable or disposable liners in your nappies.
-Disposable liners can be popped in the bin at change time, and reusable ones can be washed alongside your nappies.
+Disposable nappy liners can be popped in the bin at change time, and reusable ones can be washed alongside your nappies.
 If you are changing a poo, the disposable liner should catch the worst of this.
-A reusable one can be stretched over the toilet bowl to release any solids.
+A reusable nappy liner can be stretched over the toilet bowl to release any solids.

 Nappies can then be placed in a bucket or hanging wet bag ready for wash day.
 Soaking nappies is not necessary or recommended.
 DO ensure that any hook & loop fastenings are closed before washing- the "Twist & Stick" method will help your nappies looking great.